stanytz378/mia-khalfa/README.md

-### Champs MD Beta 2.0.0
+### Mia-Khalifa🍑 Beta 2.0.0
 ## Introduction

-Welcome to **champs md**, an open-source WhatsApp bot developed by Og champs.
+Welcome to **champs md**, an open-source WhatsApp bot developed by StanyTz.
 This bot leverages the latest **Baileys** library to offer a simple yet powerful interface for automating interactions on WhatsApp.
 Whether you're looking to automate customer service, send notifications, or simply have some fun, Asta Md is the perfect starting point.

 ## Features